FelixBehne/katacoda-scenarios/apache-parquet/step3.md

 `sys.getsizeof(df)/os.path.getsize("historical_trips.parquet.gzip")`{{execute}}

-We can see a huge difference in the compression ratio.
-It looks like, that gzip can compress files way more efficiently.
-On the other hand, however, it takes way more time to compress a given file.
+We can see a huge difference in the compression ratio.s

+Generally speaking, snappy is more suitable for cases where I/O performance is important and gzip for cases where very efficient compression is required.